 - HAVE A WONDERFUL RIDE, AND ENJOY THE TRAIL!

 The most important thing in improving your riding is to RELAX.
 Every horse is different.
 Learn something from each one you ride.
 Don’t expect to become an expert rider in a very short time.
 Ride and have fun, and learn as you ride.

-- Leave your wallet and loose change in your room or car
+- Leave your wallet, loose change and cell phone in your room or car.

 - Keep your hands in front of the saddle horn, resting on the horse’s neck.